 Students with more than three grades of C may be withdrawn from the MBA or MBA ISP, as applicable, at the discretion of the MBA Committee.

-If at any time, a student’s overall average drops below B, the student may be withdrawn from the MBA or MBA ISP, as applicable.
+If at any time a student’s overall average drops below B the student will be placed on academic probation.
+If the overall average does not improve in the subsequent academic term (achieve a 70% or higher), the student may be withdrawn from the MBA or MBA ISP, as applicable.

 Students who are withdrawn from the MBA or MBA ISP as a result of academic performance and are re-admitted in a subsequent term or year must achieve a grade of least B in each course during the period of re-admission.
 If a re-admitted student fails to achieve a grade of at least B in one or more graduate courses, the student may be withdrawn from the MBA or MBA ISP, as applicable, without option of future re-admission.

-Students are permitted to count one grade of C for graduate credit toward their degree requirements.
-If a student achieves two grades below B in their first full-time term (or equivalent) of graduate study or a total of three grades below B over the full length of their program, the student may be withdrawn from the MAcc or MPAcc, as applicable, at the discretion of the MAcc Committee.
-If at any time, a student’s overall average drops below B, the student may be withdrawn from the MAcc and MPAcc, as applicable.
-The number of credit hours per course will not be considered in determining student progression.
+Students are permitted to count one (1) grade of C for graduate credit toward degree requirements.
+If a student achieves two grades below B in their first full-time term (or equivalent) of graduate study or a total of three grades below B over the full length of their program, the student may be withdrawn from the MACC, as applicable, at the discretion of the MACC Committee.
+If at any time, a student’s overall average drops below B (70%), the student may be withdrawn from the MACC as applicable.

-Students who are withdrawn from the MAcc or MPAcc as a result of academic performance and are re-admitted in a subsequent term or year must achieve a grade of least B in each course during the period of re-admission.
-If a re-admitted student fails to achieve a grade of at least B in one or more graduate courses, the student may be withdrawn from the MAcc or MPAcc, as applicable, without option of future re-admission.
+Students who are withdrawn from the MACC as a result of academic performance and are re-admitted in a subsequent term or year must achieve a grade of least B in each course during the period of re-admission.
+If a re-admitted student fails to achieve a grade of at least B in one or more graduate courses, the student may be withdrawn from the MACC as applicable, without option of future re-admission.

-Graduate students must maintain a minimum cumulative average of at least a B- (70%) during each term of study.
+Students must maintain a minimum cumulative average of at least a B- (70%) during each term of study.
 If a graduate student falls below the minimum cumulative average the student will be automatically placed on academic probation for the subsequent term by the Faculty of Graduate Studies.
-Additionally a graduate program may recommend required program withdrawal.
-A probationary student must achieve the minimum cumulative average, normally during the probationary term, to be eligible to continue as a graduate student.
+Additionally, the graduate program may recommend required program withdrawal.
+A probationary student must achieve the minimum cumulative average (normally during the probationary term) to be eligible to continue as a graduate student.

-Students are required to maintain an overall grade average of 70% to remain and progress in the GDBA program.
-Grades A, B, and C are considered to be passing grades and eligible for graduate credit.
-However, a maximum of one-half credits at the C level may be used for credit towards your GDBA.
-If a student achieves two grades below B they must repeat at least one cours and achieve a grade of at least B in order to complete their degree requirements.
+Students are required to maintain an overall average of 70% to remain and progress in the GDBA program.
+Grades of A, B, and C are considered to be passing grades and eligible for graduate credit.
+However, a maximum of one (1) half-credits at the C level may be used for credit towards the GDBA.
+If a student achieves two grades below B they must repeat at least one course and achieve a grade of at least B in order to complete their degree requirements.
 If a student obtains a total of three grades below B over the full length of their program, the student will be withdrawn from the GDBA.

-Students must maintain an overall 75% overall average with at least 70% in each course.
+Students must maintain a 75% overall average with at least 70% in each course.

 Students must maintain a minimum 70% overall average and must achieve at least a 60% in each course.
 Students must also submit an official English language proficiency score acceptable for admission into their graduate program.
 Please note students will have two chances to get the required language score on Brock’s ITELP exam.
 Students who fail to get the required score on the Brock ITELP exam will have until June 30th to submit one of the approved external language tests, TOEFL, IELTS, CanTest or CAEL.